azurecitadel/azurecitadel.github.io/labs/iothub.md

 IoT Hub is the cloud gateway, which is the entrypoint for your devices or field gateways to send messages to the Cloud.

-- Click on "+ create a resource" in the top left corner of the portal
+- Click on **+ create a resource** in the top left corner of the portal
-- Select on Internet of Things in the newly opened blade
+- Select on **Internet of Things** in the newly opened blade
-- Select "IoT Hub"
+- Select **IoT Hub**
-- Give a unique name for your IoT hub for e.g., iothubpractice (you can give the name of your choice)
+- Give a unique name for your IoT hub for e.g., **iothubpractice** (you can give the name of your choice)
-- Select the pricing tier, you can choose the F1 Free tier
+- Select the pricing tier, you can choose the **F1 Free tier**
 - Under IoT Hub Units enter 1 as units which determines the number of messages in your daily quota
 - For Device to Cloud partitions select 4 partitions - your messages will be divided into the configured number or partitions in the IoT Hub
-- Select your free subscription
+- Select your subscription, in my case it is **Microsoft Azure Internal Subscription** (Note: You might have a different subscription)
 - Resource Group - A resource group is a logical grouping of the resources which helps to easily manage the related resources.
-You can use any existing resource group or create a new one for e.g., iot_hub_labs_rg (this should be unique)
+You can use any existing resource group or create a new one for e.g., **iot_hub_labs_rg**
-- Select the location as "WEST EUROPE" and click on create button - this may take few minutes to initialize your IoT Instance
+- Select the location as **WEST EUROPE** and click on create button - this may take few minutes to initialize your IoT Instance
+    - **You can navigate to the IoT Hub instance once created:**
+    - Notification bell is on the top right corner which shows the status of the IoT Hub setup, once completed;
+    - Click on notification bell and click on **Go to resource** button
 - Congrats! you have now setup your IoT Hub instance

-    - You can navigate to the IoT Hub instance:
-    - Notification bell is on the top right corner which shows the status of the IoT Hub setup, once completed;
-    - Click on notification bell and click on "Go to resource" button

 ![](/labs/iothub/images/iothub-creation-page.png)